1

 How long will it take to receive my recording?

-If the bill you are researching has never been recorded, it generally takes 4-6 weeks.
-These requests are time-intensive projects.
+If the bill you are researching is from 1981-2011 and has not been reformatted, it generally takes 2-4 weeks.

 All requests are handled on a first come, first served basis.
+Rush services are not available.

 I’m interested in the legislative history of a section of the Colorado Revised Statutes (CRS).
 How do I find do this?